BendyLand/Docsum/README.md

 ```bash
 docsum test py
 ```
-Would write the following the a 'summary.txt':
+Would write the following to a 'summary.txt':
 ```txt
 # 1.py
 print("Hello world!")
 ```

-If you have a file type that doesn't support comments, like .txt, or you're using a language that isn't currently supported, the file names will be preceded with a hyphen:
+If you have a file type that doesn't support comments, like .txt, or if you're using a language that isn't currently supported, the file names will be preceded with a hyphen:
 ```bash
 docsum test txt
 ```